What's on this page

 Theme

-It’s easy to build a Cecil theme: you just have to create a folder <theme> with the following structure:
+It’s easy to build a theme, you just have to create a folder <theme>

 <mywebsite>